Using a Chromebook

 - Click Connect. * If your Chromebook says no connection, you will restart and put your credentials in a second time before it connects.

-- Click Next (blue button).
+- If you receive this message, click Next (blue button).

 3. Log onto the Chromebook